woodaaron2001/Rubiks-API/README.md

 # Rubiks Api
-This is a small Api written in go to serve random algorithms for cubing
+This is a small Api written in go to serve random algorithms for cubing.
+Deployed using Cloud run and firestore

 # Query a specific algorithm
 There are over 100 algorithms stored in the database and all can be queried by their name